 - Must be able to work outdoors in various types of weather conditions

-Please submit your resume and a thoughtful cover letter, explaining why you feel you would be a good fit and elaborate your positional experience working in community based organizations.
-Please title your email as MHS-La Cultura Cura, please note resumes without a cover letter will not be considered.
+Please submit your resume and a thoughtful cover letter explaining why you feel you would be a good fit and elaborate on your positional experience working in community-based organizations.
+Please title your email as MHS-La Cultura Cura.
+Please note resumes without a cover letter will not be considered.

 Human Resources Department